MKLab-ITI/pygrank/README.md

 :x: Transparent handling of float and double precisions (as of 0.2.5 numpy is on float64 but pytorch and tensorflow in float32)

 # :hammer_and_wrench: Installation
 `pygrank` is meant to work with Python 3.9 or later.
-It can be installed with pip per:
+The latest version can be installed with pip per:
 ```
-pip install pygrank
+pip install --upgrade pygrank
 ```

 To automatically use the machine learning backends (e.g. to integrate the package